UKCloud/documentation/articles/other/other-faq-eps.md

 ### What are your service SLAs?

 All of our services have formal SLAs supported by service credits.
-As there is a specific SLA for each service, please review the specific Service Definition which are available in our [Knowledge Centre](https://docs.ukcloud.com/articles/other/other-ref-service-definitions.html).
+As there is a specific SLA for each service, please review the [*SLA Definition*](https://docs.ukcloud.com/articles/other/other-ref-sla-definition.html) article in our Knowledge Centre.

 ### Will Enterprise & Private Sector customers share the same estate as UK Public Sector?